scottschmidl/food_calorie_prediction/README.md

 </table>

 ### Steps to Reproduce
+- You will need to go to this website, <a href="https://tools.myfooddata.com/nutrition-facts-database-spreadsheet.php">My Food Data</a> and open the file up in Google Sheets.
+The following punctuation needs to be removed before data can be read via Pandas, "():-,".
+Furthermore, these columns should be dropped, Serving Weight 1-9 description g (the 1-9 is because there are 9 columns with this name).
-You will need to go to this <a href=" https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/0OR9HL">Harvard's Dataverse</a> and download the three csv files.
-Clone this repo and ensure wrangle.py and prepare.py are on your local machine.
-Additionally, verify *.csv is in the git ignore to ensure the csv files are not pushed to GitHub.
-The technologies used in this project are Python 3.9.5, Pandas 1.3.5, MatPlotLib 3.5.0, Numpy 1.21.2 Seaborn 0.11.2, Scipy 1.7.3, and SkLearn 1.0.1.
+- Clone this repo and ensure wrangle.py and prepare.py are on your local machine.
+- Verify *.xlsx is in the .gitignore to ensure the xlsx file is not pushed to GitHub.
+- The technologies used in this project are Python 3.9.5, Pandas 1.3.5, MatPlotLib 3.5.0, Numpy 1.21.2 Seaborn 0.11.2, Scipy 1.7.3, and SkLearn 1.0.1.
 The notebook named report.ipynb should run.

 ### Plan
-The plan is to wrangle the data either from three CSV files.
-Then, I  will do some visualizations and compliment them with some statistical tests.
-Finally, I will do some regression and clustering machine learning using ENTER CHOSEN MODELS HERE.
-I will fit on the training data and check for overfitting with the validation data.
-I will then pick the best model to test and move into production.
-I will then discuss some recommendations and next steps I would like to do with this project.
+- Wrangle the data from the xlsx file.
+- Visualizations and statistical tests.
+- Regression and clustering machine learning using ENTER CHOSEN MODELS HERE.
+- Fit on the training data and check for overfitting with the validation data.
+- Pick the best model to test and move into production.
+- Discuss some recommendations and next steps I would like to do with this project.